5 Top Tips for Working Productively from Home

 The COVID-19 pandemic changed everyone’s lives, causing a lot of people to work from home.
 Working from home became a necessity during this time when it was once seen as a luxury.
-Although many people have gone back to work, many businesses have introduced a phased return, hybrid working or are completely working from home.
+Although many people have gone back to work, many businesses have introduced a phased return, hybrid working, or are completely working from home.
 But how can professionals work productively from home?

-It’s good practice to plan before the next working day what you need to prioritise.
+It’s good practice to plan before the next working day what you need to prioritize.
 Leaving it till the same day can ultimately take away valuable time that could be used to be productive.
 Also, it’s likely that because you’ve planned so recently, you’ll end up changing your plan because you’ve not thoroughly thought it through.

-It is hard a lot of the time to completely stick to an agenda, especially when urgent last-minute work may come in that you need to prioritise first.
+It is hard a lot of the time to completely stick to an agenda, especially when urgent last-minute work may come in that you need to prioritize first.
 But creating a plan the day before can allow you to book this all into your agenda.

 If you know on Fridays you’re more likely to receive last-minute projects, then leave time aside or simply schedule less on your to-do list for that day.